wustep/me-ghost/README.md

 If you'd like to replace this library, [build your own package at highlightjs.org](https://highlightjs.org/download/) and replace `assets/lib/highlight.pack.js`.

 To change the theme, follow the instructions in `assets/css/highlight.scss`.

+#### Host Applause or Commento

+You can choose to [host your own server of Applause](https://github.com/ColinEberhardt/applause-button-server) and [Commento](https://docs.commento.io/getting-started/self-hosting/).

 ## Resources